Desalination: Costs

-Factors that determine the costs for desalination include capacity and type of facility, location, feed water, labor, energy, financing and concentrate disposal.
-Costs of desalinating sea water (infrastructure, energy, and maintenance) are generally higher than fresh water from rivers or groundwater, water recycling, and water conservation, but alternatives are not always available.
+Factors that determine the costs for desalination include capacity and type of facility, location, feed water, labor, energy, financing, and concentrate disposal.
+Costs of desalinating sea water (infrastructure, energy, and maintenance) are generally higher than fresh water from rivers or groundwater, water recycling, and water conservation, but alternatives are only sometimes available.
 Desalination costs in 2013 ranged from US$0.45 to US$1.00/m3.
-More than half of the cost comes directly from energy cost, and since energy prices are very volatile, actual costs can vary substantially.
+More than half of the cost comes directly from energy costs, and since energy prices are very volatile, actual costs can vary substantially.

 The cost of untreated fresh water in the developing world can reach US$5/cubic metre.

+Since 1975, desalination technology has seen significant advancements, decreasing the average cost of producing one cubic meter of freshwater from seawater from $1.10 in 2000 to approximately $0.50 today.
+Improved desalination efficiency is a primary factor contributing to this reduction.
+Energy consumption remains a significant cost component, accounting for up to half the total cost of the desalination process.

+Desalination can significantly burden energy grids, especially in regions with limited energy resources.
+For instance, in the island nation of Cyprus, desalination accounts for approximately 5% of the country's total power consumption.

+The global desalination market was valued at $20 billion in 2023.
+With growing populations in arid coastal regions, this market is projected to double by 2032.
+In 2023, global desalination capacity reached 99 million cubic meters per day, a significant increase from 27 million cubic meters per day in 2003.

 Desalination stills control pressure, temperature and brine concentrations to optimize efficiency.
 Nuclear-powered desalination might be economical on a large scale.

 In 2014, the Israeli facilities of Hadera, Palmahim, Ashkelon, and Sorek were desalinizing water for less than US$0.40 per cubic meter.
 As of 2006, Singapore was desalinating water for US$0.49 per cubic meter.